 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that sustained a urinary tract infection.
-Urinary tract infections are considered by many experts to be a measure of nursing care at a nursing home.
-UTI's are often caused by lower quality nursing care.
-Nevertheless, this statistic may also be skewed for some nursing homes due to inconsistent reporting standards for UTI's.
+This is the percentage of residents who suffered from a urinary tract infection.
+UTI's are considered by many experts to be a barometer of the quality of nursing care at a nursing home.
+UTI's are routinely the result of a facility with lower levels of hygiene.
+However, this datapoint can also be misleading for some nursing homes due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of long-term care patients taking antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may suggest a nursing home is using these drugs to subdue residents.
+This is a measure of the percentage of long-term care patients receiving antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to confirm these medications are being used only where medically required.
+In limited cases, high levels of antipsychotic drug use may indicate that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication